Statistical Analysis of Conditional Group Distributionally Robust Optimization with Cross-Entropy Loss: Simulations

 {\bf Inference Validation.} In this section, we assess the effectiveness of our inference procedure for constructing the confidence interval for the target parameter $\theta_1^*$.
-We introduce two settings involving parametric modeling and provide additional simulations under more complex, highly nonlinear setups in Appendix~\ref{appendix: infer simus}. \begin{itemize} \item[\textbf{(S3)}] This setting captures a spectrum of regimes ranging from \textbf{regular} to \textbf{nonregular}, controlled by the perturbation parameter $\delta$.
-We consider a binary classification task with $K=1$ and $L=2$ source domains.
-We set $\QQ_X = \Nc(0.2_d, {\bf I}_d)$ with $d=20$ and $\phi_k^{(l)}(X)=X^\intercal \beta^{(l,k)}$ with

-The parameter $\delta\in \{0, 0.5, 1.0, ..., 4.0\}$ perturbs the first entry of the first source's class-1 coefficient vector.
-As $\delta$ increases, the discrepancy between the two source grows, increasing the nonregularity of the problem. \item[\textbf{(S4)}] This setting captures a spectrum of regimes ranging from \textbf{regular} to \textbf{unstable}, governed by the noise parameter $\sigma$.
-We consider a multi-class classification task with four categories ($K=3$) and $L=4$ source domains.
-We set $\QQ_X = \Nc(0.2_d, {\bf I}_d)$ with $d=20$ and $\phi_k^{(l)}(X)=X^\intercal \beta^{(l,k)}$ with

-The noise parameter $\sigma \in [0.1, 0.5]$ controls the level of instability across sources.
-When $\sigma$ is small, the coefficients across sources are nearly identical, inducing strong instability.
+We introduce two settings \textbf{(S3)} \textbf{(S4)} involving parametric modeling, and provide additional simulations under more complex, highly nonlinear setups in Supplement Section \ref{appendix: infer simus}. \begin{itemize} \item[\textbf{(S3)}] This captures a spectrum of regimes ranging from \textbf{regular} to \textbf{nonregular}, controlled by the sparse perturbation parameter {$\delta\in \{0, 0.5, 1.0, ..., 4.0\}$}.
+As $\delta$ increases, the discrepancy between the two source grows, increasing the nonregularity of the problem. \item[\textbf{(S4)}] This captures a spectrum of regimes ranging from \textbf{regular} to \textbf{unstable}, governed by the instability parameter {$\sigma \in [0.1, 0.5]$}.
+When $\sigma$ is small, the data distribution across sources are nearly identical, inducing strong instability.
 As $\sigma$ increases, the variability between sources grows, alleviating the instability and leading to a more regular setting. \end{itemize}